-Each year, about 98% of sponsored research awards to the University of Oregon come from outside the state, contributing millions of dollars to Oregon’s economy.
-Research creates jobs for the people who live in our communities, pay state taxes, and send their children to our schools.
+Sponsored research and innovation activity at the University of Oregon contributes tens of millions of dollars to Oregon’s economy each year.
+Research and innovation create jobs for the people who live in our communities, pay state taxes, and send their children to our schools.

 Impact of Research